 Riley Lindsey Principal - Tuba

-“Riley Lindsey is a Chicago-based tubist and teacher, active as a professional orchestral, wind ensemble, solo, and chamber musician.
-He is the Principal Tubist of the West Michigan Symphony, a position he has held since his appointment in November 2023.
-In addition, he has held the position of Principal Tubist with the Billings Symphony Orchestra and Chorale since April 2019, and Principal Tubist of the Adrian Symphony Orchestra since April 2023.
-Riley has also appeared with the Battle Creek Symphony Orchestra, the Helena Symphony Orchestra, the Northwest Indiana Symphony Orchestra, the Stockton Symphony Orchestra, and the New Philharmonic, and spent the summer of 2019 as the tubist for the National Repertory Orchestra in Breckenridge, Colorado.
+Riley Lindsey is a Chicago-based tubist and teacher, active as a professional orchestral, wind ensemble, solo, and chamber musician.
+He has been the Principal Tubist of the West Michigan Symphony since 2023.
+In addition, Riley is the Principal Tubist of the Wichita Symphony Orchestra and the Huntsville Symphony Orchestra.
+He formerly served as the Principal Tubist of the Billings Symphony Orchestra and Chorale from 2019 to 2024 and the Adrian Symphony Orchestra from 2023 to 2025.
+Riley has appeared with numerous other orchestras across the United States, including the Lexington Philharmonic, the Allentown Symphony Orchestra, the Northwest Indiana Symphony Orchestra, the Jackson Symphony Orchestra, the Battle Creek Symphony Orchestra, the Helena Symphony Orchestra, the Stockton Symphony Orchestra, and the Wisconsin Philharmonic, and spent the summer of 2019 as the tubist for the National Repertory Orchestra in Breckenridge, Colorado.
 This widespread orchestral career has led to Riley playing with renowned musicians from many styles, including famed soprano Anna-Maria Martinez, electric violin virtuoso Tracy Silverman, and comedy-rock legend “Weird Al” Yankovic.

 Sponsored by Dr. Chris Jansen-Yee